peaBerberian/str-html/README.md

 The only rules to understand with this library are that in `str-html` template
 litterals:

-1. At least for now, only HTML elements and text (including "character references" - like `"&amp;"`) are authorized - which mainly means no CDATA section, no HTML comments and no DOCTYPE.
+1. At least for now, CDATA sections, HTML comments and DOCTYPE HTML features are not supported.
    If any of the unauthorized elements is detected, `str-html` will throw.

-    If you don't know what those are, you probably don't need them though.
+   If you don't know what some or all of those are, you probably don't use nor need them.

 2. An `${expression}`:

    1. Can only be set as an attribute value and inside an element's content.

       This is enforced by `str-html`, which will throw if an expression is found elsewhere.

       Note that you can put in both of those places multiple ${expression}
       and strings concatenated and interpolated, in which case it will behave like you may suspect: concatenated and interpolated.

       Example:

       ```js
       console.log(
           strHtml`<div class="${"class1 "}class2 class3${" class4"}" />`
               .outerHTML
       );
       // Outputs: "<div class="class1 class2 class3 class4"></div>"
       ```

    2. Will behave differently depending on the type found in the expression:

       - `null` and `undefined` will be translated to an empty string.

       - `HTMLElement`, will be appended as a child element when set as another element's inner content.

-            `str-html` will throw if an `HTMLElement` is set as an attribute's value (why would you do that?).
+      - `str-html` will throw if an `HTMLElement` is set as an attribute's value (why would you do that?).

       - any other values but an array (see below) will have its `toString` method called on it and its result will be first sanitized then used.

       - An array.
         Same rules than for the corresponding single values, but repeated for each element of that array.
 From the first to the last item of that array.
 The obtained results are then concatenated.

-That's it you understand the totality of this library!
+That's it!

 ## About void elements